A Tea Lover’s Guide to the Best Japanese Restaurant Singapore Dining Experiences

 The warm, lit storefront of Tomi Sushi features traditional Japanese design elements, including a light wood exterior, calligraphic signage, and a linen noren curtain at the entrance.
 A promotional stand and display case showcase various menu items and sake bottles, inviting guests into the clean, modern dining space.

-Location: Ngee Ann City and other locations
+Location: Ngee Ann City and other convenient spots around Singapore

 Opening hours: Lunch and dinner